-Austin is required by the Texas Commission on Environmental Quality (TCEQ) to file a Drought Contingency Plan and a Water Conservation Plan under 30 Texas administrative Code (TAC) 288.
-A Drought Contingency Plan (DCP) establishes a series of drought stages and the measures to curtail water use during specific times of drought.
-A Water Conservation Plan (WCP) describes a utility's water use profile and describes water conservation goals and programs to reduce water use and otherwise increase water use efficiency.
+Austin is required by the TCEQ to file a Drought Contingency Plan (DCP) and a Water Conservation Plan (WCP) under 30 Texas Administrative Code Chapter 288.
+A DCP establishes a series of drought stages and the measures to curtail water use during specific times of drought.
+A WCP describes a utility's water use profile and describes water conservation goals and programs to reduce water use and otherwise increase water use efficiency.
 These plans are required to be updated on a five-year basis and submitted to TCEQ.
 Austin's last DCP was approved by Council in 2016.
 The TCEQ accepted resubmission of the 2016 DCP to fulfill the required update in 2019.

-Austin is also required by its 2007 agreement with the Lower Colorado River Authority (LCRA) to develop a DCP that is in alignment with the targets and goals of LCRA's Drought Contingency Plan.
-The LCRA Board of Directors have recently approved various changes to their plan.
-City staff actively participated in LCRA's process to update their DCP and have subsequently recommended updates to our plan that include changes in drought trigger levels that align with LCRA's revisions.
+Austin is also required by its 2007 agreement with the Lower Colorado River Authority (LCRA) to develop a

+DCP that is in alignment with the targets and goals of LCRA's Drought Contingency Plan.
+The LCRA Board of Directors recently approved various changes to their plan.
+City staff actively participated in LCRA's process to update their DCP and have subsequently recommended updates to the City's plan that include changes in drought trigger levels that align with LCRA's revisions.

 In addition to providing input to LCRA's DCP update process, City staff engaged in several activities aimed at soliciting input from Austin Water customers regarding potential changes to Austin's DCP.
 Staff launched a Speak Up Austin page in November 2023 and held an online public meeting on December 15, 2023, to discuss the current DCP and potential adjustments for 2024.
-The Austin community provided sentiments and comments through a Speak Up Austin online survey and an email survey sent to a random selection of our customers.
+The Austin community provided comments through a Speak Up Austin online survey and an email survey sent to a random selection of Austin Water customers.
 In both surveys, Austin Water presented five potential additional restrictions for inclusion in an updated DCP.
-The responses and comments in each survey were very similar, and most respondents favored the proposed additional restrictions.
-These additional proposed restrictions in the survey included implementing a variance from watering restrictions for athletic fields rather than an exemption and, during an extreme drought, delaying requirements for landscaping in new buildings until a drought lessens, suspending approving new single-family pool permits, suspending approving new irrigation permits, and imposing mandatory water budgeting for all customers during extreme drought.
+The responses and comments in each survey were very similar, with most respondents favoring the proposed additional restrictions.
+These additional proposed restrictions in the survey included implementing a variance from watering restrictions for athletic fields rather than an exemption and, during an extreme drought, delaying requirements for landscaping in new buildings until the drought lessens, suspending approval of new single-family pool permits, suspending approval of new irrigation permits, and imposing mandatory water budgeting for all customers during extreme drought.

 Most of the water use restrictions during the drought stages remain the same as in the current DCP.
-These include: mandatory no more than one day per week watering schedule throughout the Conservation Stage and Stages 1, 2 and 3; progressive reductions in allowable watering times as drought conditions increase, for automatic and hose-end irrigation systems, and other restrictions, such as water waste prohibition, ornamental fountains, and commercial conservation assessments.
+These include: mandatory no more than one day per week watering schedule throughout the Conservation Stage and Stages 1, 2 and 3 progressive reductions in allowable watering times as drought conditions increase for automatic and hose-end irrigation systems, and other restrictions, such as water waste prohibition, ornamental fountains, and commercial conservation assessments.